Pylons/pyramid_formish/docs/index.rst

 Providing Field Default Values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The form controller provides *default values* to a Formish form via
-The ``form_defaults`` method of a form controller accepts no
+its ``form_defaults`` method.
+The ``form_defaults`` method of a form
-arguments, and should return a dictionary mapping form field key to
+controller accepts no arguments, and should return a dictionary
-Python value.
+mapping a form field name to a Python value.

 .. code-block:: python
    :linenos: